 Birmingham, AL: The city of Birmingham is an exception.
 In 2016, it. became the first city in Alabama to “Ban the Box” on its hiring applications, a move aimed at helping ex-offenders find jobs and decrease the likelihood that they would return to prison.

-Pulaski County, AR: Pulaski County, with Little Rock as its county seat, bans county employers from asking job applicants from asking about criminal history till a conditional job offer has been made.
+Pulaski County, AR: Pulaski County, with Little Rock as its county seat, bans county employers from asking job applicants from asking about criminal history until a conditional job offer has been made.
+The Pine Bluff City Council also passed an ordinance to stop asking applicants about their criminal history.

 California has the country’s strictest and most comprehensive consumer privacy and data protection rules.
 The California Fair Chance Act (CFCA) (Assembly Bill No. 1008), which became effective Jan.
 1, 2018, added a new section to the Fair Employment and Housing Act (Government Code § 12952) making it illegal for most employers in California to ask about the criminal record of job applicants before making a job offer.
 This means ads, job applications, and interview questions cannot include inquiries into an applicant’s criminal record.
 The purpose of the law is to allow applicants to be judged based on their qualifications.
 They can, however, run background checks post making an offer but require to inform applicants or employees of the same and receive their assent.